Wyse-/QbtAssist/README.md

 ## Screenshots

 ![alt tag](https://i.imgur.com/7KzyNfb.png)

 Note: command line window intended for debugging and/or demonstration purposes only, should be hidden with Quiet during normal usage.

-## Descritpion
+## Description
-This software interacts with the Qbittorrent WebUI: its purpose is to limit download and upload speeds to values set by the user when a specifig process is running.
+This software interacts with the Qbittorrent WebUI: its purpose is to limit download and upload speeds to values set by the user when a specified process is running.

 Said process (or processes) can be configured by the user and should obviously be some kind of applications that benefit from having unrestricted bandwidth usage.
 For example, if you have a 500kb/s upload cap and Qbittorrent is hogging all available upload bandwidth (i.e. you're constantly seeding at 500kb/s) and try playing online games